 Together, we can Make It Better.

-Help protect children from the health impacts of climate change.
+Help protect children from the health impacts of climate change and the inequities that put them at greater risk.

-5 Steps you can take to protect your family.
+5 Steps you can take to protect your family every day.

 Heat illnesses are preventable.
 During extreme heat, the most important thing is to keep cool and hydrated.